aboustayyef/InfraRead/readme.md

 *   Access From any device and feeds stay synced
 *   Import your own OPML or add feeds manually
 *   100% responsive
-*   Progressive Web App (PWA) with offline persistence
+*   Offline persistence of settings and previously loaded posts

 ## Requirements